-- Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will start on Monday, and finish on Saturday. - Log-in Frequency:
+• Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will start on Monday, and finish on Saturday.

+• Log-in Frequency:

-Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least once every 72 hours
+Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least once every 72 hours.

-- Participation: Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
-Students who are struggling with technical components of the course should seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
+• Participation: Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions.

+• Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
+Students who are struggling with technical components of the course should seek assistance from the instructor and/or College or University technical services.

+• Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Late work will not be accepted based on individual technical issues.
+If a Blackboard-originated technical problem is encountered during either test, take time-stamped screenshots that illustrate the problem, and advise Dr. Brayley by email with 30 minutes of encountering the problem.

+• Workload: Please be aware that this course is not self-paced.
 Students are expected to meet specific deadlines and due dates listed in the Course Schedule section of this syllabus.
+Deadlines are in Eastern Standard Time.
 It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.
 Late assignments will not be accepted.

-- Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+• Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
 Those unable to come to a Mason campus can meet with Dr. Brayley via telephone or web conference.
-Students should email Dr. Brayley to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.
+Students should email Dr. Brayley to schedule a one-on-one session, including their preferred meeting method and suggested dates/times.

+• Netiquette: The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
-Students must always reread their responses carefully before posting them, so as others do not consider them as personal offenses.
+Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
 Be positive in your approach with others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.
+All faculty are similarly expected to be respectful in all communications.

+• Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.